List of military leaders in the American Revolutionary War: Native Americans

-German principalities
+German principalities' forces hired by Great Britain

 Great Britain hired the services of military troops from a number of German dominions of the Holy Roman Empire.
 The largest number arrived in 1776 pursuant to agreements signed in late 1775 or early 1776, but additional forces were recruited in 1778, with only limited success.
 The single largest contingent came from Hesse-Kassel, hence the term "Hessians".